DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Store and retrieve song, ensuring song is stored under user profile.
 * Create activity that prints the name of each song that is available to choose from, making each option clickable.

+#12

+Testing is now the main priority: Unit testing.

+#13
+Unit testing still needs to occur.
+Save and retrieve from the database now works correctly.
+New focus is:

+* Unit testing
+* ListView